Quantitative analysis

 Quantitative analysis uses a combination of economic theory, mathematics, and statistical inference to understand what is happening across an economic sector.
 It means looking at different variables to see how they affect each other, and how they might be impacting supply and demand in the market.

-Why the Board engages in quantitative analysis
+Why the Board does quantitative analysis

-The importance of data coverage and quality
+The importance of quality data

-By submitting quality data, licensees help the Board to effectively monitor and assess the state of the industry.
-The Board is then in a better position to make objective decisions to support the sustainability of the industry and adequate services for the public.
-Since this is in the best interest of the industry and public, it underlines the importance of licensees submitting data on an ongoing basis.
+By submitting quality data, licensees help the Board to effectively monitor and assess what is happening in the industry.
+The Board is then in a better position to make sound decisions to support the sustainability of the sectors and the health of the passenger transportation industry as a whole, as well as adequate supply in the public interest.
+This ultimately helps businesses and the public, underlining the importance of submitting quality data on an ongoing basis.